ByxkDev/Domain-Directory-Listening/README.md

 run in cmd with -> node listFiles.js

 it will listen and directly download the files on ur desktop in 'PSNRecord' folder.

+i've used it for .html, .xml, .jpg and .js files.